NREL/api-umbrella/doc/HowToAddWebService.md

 1. **Add a new backend configuration for your application**

     Create a new HAProxy backend configuration file at `config/backends/api_APPLICATION_NAME_farm.cfg.erb` to define your application's backend servers.
-For example, here's `config/backends/api_sfv_farm.cfg:
+The most basic configuration should look something like (replacing the APPLICATION placeholders appropriately):

+       # APPLICATION NAME Services Backend
+       backend api_APPLICATION_NAME_farm
+         balance roundrobin
+         server api_APPLICATION_NAME_farm1 APPLICATION_HOST:APPLICATION_PORT

+    A common need might be to rewrite the public developer.nrel.gov URL for your backend web server.
+All developer.nrel.gov API URLs must begin with `/url`, but your backend application may not respond to that URL.
+To strip the `/api` from the URL before sending the request to your backend, you can add a configuration line like:

+         reqirep ^([^\ ]*)\ /api(/.*) \1\ \2

+    Other types of URL manipulation can also be performed in a similar fashion.
+For more details on the `reqirep` syntax or other HAProxy configuration options see [HAProxy's documentation](http://haproxy.1wt.eu/download/1.4/doc/configuration.txt).

+    To add load balancing, add additional `server` configuration lines.
+For example, to load balance between three servers:

+       # APPLICATION NAME Services Backend
+       backend api_APPLICATION_NAME_farm
+         balance roundrobin
+         server api_APPLICATION_NAME_farm1 APPLICATION_HOST:APPLICATION_PORT
+         server api_APPLICATION_NAME_farm2 ALTERNATIVE_HOST:PORT
+         server api_APPLICATION_NAME_farm3 OTHER_HOST:PORT

+    Here's a complete example for an existing web services application also being hosted from the developer.nrel.gov server:

-       # Sustainable Fuels & Vehicles API Services Backend
+       # Technology Deployment Tools Group API Services Backend
-       backend api_sfv_farm
+       backend api_tdt_farm
          # Strip /api from the beginning of the request URL before the receiving
          # backend application sees the request.
          #
-         # Turns a request from "GET /api/fuel_stations" to "GET /fuel_stations"
+         # Turns a request from "GET /api/alt-fuel-stations" to "GET /alt-fuel-stations"
          reqirep ^([^\ ]*)\ /api(/.*) \1\ \2

          balance roundrobin
-         server api_sfv1 127.0.0.1:51100
+         server api_tdt1 127.0.0.1:51100

-    To add load balancing, it's just a matter of listing any additional servers to load balance to in this configuration file.

 2. **Create a new router matches file**

-    Create a new file to determine which URL endpoints get routed to your application at `config/haproxy/api_router_matches/api_APPLICATION_NAME.lst` This file's contents should list the relative URL paths that should be routed to your application.
-For example, `config/haproxy/api_router_matches/api_sfv.lst` might list:
+    Create a new file to determine which URL endpoints get routed to your application at `config/haproxy/api_router_matches/api_APPLICATION_NAME.lst`

-       /api/fuel_stations
-       /api/transportation_laws
+    This file's contents should list the relative URL prefixes that should be routed to your application.
+Separate URL prefixes go on separate lines.
+Matching is done by prefixes so listing `/api/alt-fuel-stations` would automatically route `/api/alt-fuel-stations/something` as well as `/api/alt-fuel-stations/completely/different` to your application.

+    When creating this file, be careful not to reuse an existing URL prefix that an existing application is has already claimed.
+If you feel your URL prefix might be generic, look at the other router matches files in `config/haproxy/api_router_matches` to ensure you're not duplicating anything.

+    An example matches file might look like:

+       /api/alt-fuel-stations
+       /api/geocode

-    That would direct any requests beginning with `/api/fuel_stations` and `/api/transportation_laws` to the SFV application.
+    That would direct any requests beginning with `/api/alt-fuel-stations` and `/api/geocode` to our application.
 For more details see the page on {file:HowToConfigureUrlEndpoints.md configuring URL endpoints}.

 3. **Configure the API Router for your application**

-    Next, you need to update API Router's configuration to route any requests matching URLs in the new `config/haproxy/api_router_matches/api_APPLICATION_NAME.lst` file to your application.
+    With the backend and the routing matches file in place, the next step it to configure the API router to use both of these files.
+This will route any requests matching URL prefixes given in the matches file to the backend you've created for your application.

     Add the following lines for your application to the `config/haproxy/frontends/api_router.cfg.erb` to configure the API Router to use the new .lst file to route tor your backend: